-The Dress for Success Seminar is designed for junior status student-athletes in preparation for special events, awards ceremonies, interviews, and other formal occasions.
-Professional retailers teach a separate program for men and women, which includes demonstrations and tips on personal presentation and building a proper wardrobe.
+DRESS FOR SUCCESSThe Dress for Success Seminar is designed for junior status student-athletes in preparation for special events, awards ceremonies, interviews, and other formal occasions.
+Industry professionals each teach a separate program for men and women, which includes demonstrations and tips on personal presentation and building a proper wardrobe.

-In the fall of each year, the Athletics Department invites South Carolina Lettermen and members of the Career Network to assist the departmental staff in training our student-athletes with the skills needed to begin their professional careers.
-These seminars, designed for senior status student-athletes, include topics such as interviewing, resume and cover letter writing, networking skills, dress and presentation.
+GAMECOCK NETWORKING SEMINARIn the fall of each year, the Athletics Department invites South Carolina Lettermen and members of the Gamecock Athletics Career Network to assist the department staff in training student-athletes with the skills needed to begin their professional careers.
+This seminar, designed for senior status student-athletes, includes topics such as interviewing, resume and cover letter writing, networking skills, dress and presentation.

 You can learn more about the programs described above by visiting the below links: